 It’s got a creamy, melt-in-your mouth texture and tastes very much like a Thin Mint cookie.
 Though I’m not usually a huge fan of peppermint as a flavor, it really works in this recipe.

 The steps are super simple, too.
 Feel free to make it during a blissful moment of alone time in the kitchen or while explaining the purpose of eyebrows, why camels have humps and where penguins lay their eggs – it will turn out beautifully either way.

 Chocolate Peppermint Freezer Fudge Recipe

 - 1 cup almond butter

-- 1 tablespoon gelatin (the kind that dissolves in hot liquids, like this)
+- 1 tbsp grass-fed gelatin (the kind that dissolves in hot liquids)

-- 1½ teaspoons vanilla extract (you can buy gluten-free vanilla extract here, or you can learn how to make your own here)
+- 1½ tsp vanilla extract (or you can learn how to make your own here)

 - Place almond butter, cacao powder, vanilla extract, and peppermint extract in a food processor and set aside.

 - Add water and sucanat to a sauce pan.
 Heat until the sucanat can be easily dissolved with stirring.
 Remove from heat and slowly sprinkle in the gelatin, stirring as you go to prevent clumping.